juanis2112/juanis2112.github.io/src/content/spyder-guides/post2.md

 ## 🎬 HOOK

-¿Have you ever messed up Spyder by trying to install a package?
+Have you ever messed up Spyder by trying to install a package?
-¿Does your IPython console give you a bunch of errors?
+Does your IPython console give you a bunch of errors?
-¿Have you installed a python package and couldn’t get it to work?
+Have you installed a python package and couldn’t get it to work?
-¿Has your Spyder died for apparently no reason and never come back to life again?
+Has your Spyder died for apparently no reason and never come back to life again?
-¿Did you install Spyder and never got it working at all?
+Did you install Spyder and never got it working at all?

 This video is for you!